angeldothycodes/SC-900-JOURNEY/Ep03-Shared Responsibility Model.md

 - For all cloud deployment types be it IaaS, PaaS, or SaaS, YOU- the cloud customer own your data and identities.
 And YOU are responsible for protecting the security of your data and identities and on-premises resources.

-**In summary**, responsibilities always retain by customers and organizations
+**In summary**, responsibilities always retain by the customers' organization.
+The **benefits** of shared responsibility model is that organization are clear about their responsibility and those of the cloud provider.